behnamazimi/js-service-wrapper/README.md

 or [**superagent**](https://github.com/visionmedia/superagent).
 Lots of the fetching could fire in the same time and if you want to check a common situation for all of them it could be very frustrating.

-In these conditions, you can use **Collective Service Wrapper**.
-A promise based service wrapper with queue support that works on browsers and NodeJS environment.
+In these conditions, you can use **JS Service Wrapper**.
+A promise based collective service wrapper with queue support that works on browsers and NodeJS environment.

 ## Getting Started